HectorBlisS/introToVuejsWithFirebase/README.md

-# Intro to Vuejs using Firebase Realdatabase
+# Intro to Vuejs using Firebase RealTimeDatabase

 > by: BlisS